oncomouse/react-redux-webpack-starter/Readme.md

 In `webpack.config.js`, set the variable `APP_TITLE` to the name of the application.
 This will set the cache key for redux persistence and the HTML title for the landing page (which you can change using [react-helmet](https://github.com/nfl/react-helmet), if you install it).

+## Deploying

+Run `yarn build` or `npm run build` to build an optimized, production version of your app.
+It will be in the `build/` directory.

+If you add a `homepage` key to `package.json` and set it equal to the root URL of your application, the React app will set up a ServiceWorker to cache resources and greatly speed up your app.

 ## Debugging

 `npm run analyze`